-There is a copy of the draft plan and a survey to complete on the Town Council website.
-The deadline for responses is 15th January 2021 so don’t delay.
+There is a copy of the draft plan (before changes as a result of the last survey in 2021) on the Town Council website.

 The plan was developed in 2014/15:

 After the District Council had approved the application from Wantage Town Council to prepare a Neighbourhood Plan in January 2014, the Town Council hired a Consultant and the District Council provided expert assistance.
 Volunteers were recruited.

 The teams of Volunteers prepared SWOTs (Strengths, Weaknesses, Opportunities and Threats).
 They also prepared surveys sent to residents and stakeholders.